yilun-lee/pgspredictor/README.md

 ## Pgs-Predictor-rs

 This is a bio-informatics tools to calculate polygenic risk score (PGS) from [pgs model weights](https://www.pgscatalog.org) and [plink bed file](https://www.cog-genomics.org/plink/1.9/formats#bed) format.
 The main puropose of this tool is just like [plink2 linear score](https://www.cog-genomics.org/plink/2.0/score).
 However, it is aimed to provided more functions than plink.
 For now, the tool can take care of snp matching by physical position and a1 allele, and report number of match snps.
 And there is also option to use provided frequency to fill missing.
 The tools is still working in progress.
+There are two binary in this report: **pgspredictor** and **pgspost**. **pgspredictor** is the classic usecase for prediction, while **pgspost** is the post analysis based on predictions, such as percentile, evaluation and covariate.

 ### Feature

 We often use [plink](https://www.cog-genomics.org/plink) to calculate pgs, which is very fast and handy.
 However, plink only take care of the prediction for one model with swap and missing strategy.
 For a pgs pipeline, we requested for more features.
+In addition, we also add q-range support for doing CandT like plink.

 ##### SNP joining and duplication handling

 First is the join of snp between genotype file and weights.
 Plink only care about the snp id.
 Here, we used CHR and POS and A1 to match snp, so the uses don't need to care about them beforehand.
 Moreover, we also deal with duplicated snp, which plink often ignored or raised error.
 Unlike plink use column index to fetch ID, A1 and weights, user-defined column names are accepted.

-##### Multiple models and percentils
+##### Multiple models and percentils, covariates

 There may be multiple pgs model for inference on the same genotype. **pgs-predictor-rs** can infer multiple models at the same times.
 In addition to scores, **pgs-predictor-rs** output percentils, rank and match status, which will be very beneficial in the downstream analyis.
-Last but not the least, user can provided score distribution from reference population, **pgs-predictor-rs** can calulate percentile of the score of the predicted against reference population (WIP feature).
+Last but not the least, user can provided score distribution from reference population, **pgs-predictor-rs** can calulate percentile of the score of the predicted against reference population.
+We also working on to add simple covariate support.

 ##### Batch and multiprocessing

 User can set batch size and number of thread for the program.
 Batch can be applied on sample axis or snp axis depending on your data.
 For genotype and weights that can fit into memory, multi-threading can help you to accelerate the whole program.
 For weights larger then memory, you can run batch along snp.
 Otherwise, for larger genotype, which is rare, you may run batch along sample.
-Multi-threading is still beneficial in such circumstance. **pgs-predictor-rs** can run faster (>5 times) than plink with proper combination of parametes even when there is only one model.
+Multi-threading is still beneficial in such circumstance.
+For speed, **pgs-predictor-rs** is a bit slower than plink with proper combination of parametes.

 ### Pipeline

-The following pipeline is how **pgs-predictor-rs** predict pgs from weights and genotype.
+The following pipeline is how **pgspredictor**  predict pgs from weights and genotype.

 1. Read Bfile and Beta
 2. Join Bfile and Beta (by CHR, POS, A1 or by ID, A1) and report match status.